Creative ImagOn

 Workshop with Neal Smith

-Learn to make your own plates using ImagOn film, save a ton of $$s, and be free to go beyond the limitations of pre-made plates.
+Learn to make your own plates using ImagOn film, save a ton of $$s, and be free to go beyond the limitations of factory-made plates.

 You will learn plate preparation, laminating, layered laminating, multi imaging, hand work, digital work, and so much more with ImagOn.
-Hand and digital, direct or with transparencies, exposure, development, inking, re-inking , selective inking… and printing.
+Hand and digital, direct or with transparencies or objects, exposure, development, inking, re-inking , selective inking… and printing.
 “Let’s dive into real art making and break the rules.”
-It will be wild!
+It will be grand!

-Neal Ambrose-Smith, descendent of the Confederated Salish and Kootenai Nation of Montana, is a contemporary Native American painter, sculptor, printmaker, and Professor at the Institute of American Indian Arts in Santa Fe, New Mexico.
-He has also developed an app Artist Ideas with 100 ideas for making art, available for Android and Apple.
+Neal Ambrose-Smith, descendent of the Confederated Salish and Kootenai Nation of Montana, is a contemporary Native American painter, sculptor, and printmaker.
+He has also developed an app Artist Ideas with 100 ideas for making art, available for Android and Apple phones.
 His work is included in the collections of many national and international museums and institutions, including the New York Public Library, the Smithsonian National Museum of the American Indian, Galerie municipale d’art contemporain in Chamalières, France, and Hongik University in Seoul, Korea.
 He received his BA from the University of Northern Colorado and MFA from the University of New Mexico.

 What’s Included

-Enough ImagOn and plate substrates to make 3 20×30″ plates
+Enough ImagOn and plate substrates to make all the plates you will need in the workshop.

 Transparency material